James-Sobeck/starter-restaurant-reservation/README.md

 ## API

 The restaurant reservation API was created using express and knex, and is found in the back-end folder.
-In order for the server to operate, add a .env file into the folder, the file should contain a database URL.
+In order for the server to operate, add a .env file into the folder, the file should contain a database URL. ex. `DATABASE_URL=INSERT_URL_HERE`

 ### Endpoints